V-MalM/Predicting-Credit-Risk-Supervised-ML/README.md

 * Logistice Regression outperformed random Forest Classifier.
 ## Conclusions
 * After scaling the data, Logistic Regression outperformed Random Forest Classifier.
-#### LogisticRegression Model Performed well on this Data and we can conclude that it is the right Model.
+#### LogisticRegression Model Performed well on this Data and we can conclude that it is the right Model to predict whether a loan from LendingClub will become high risk or not.